Table of Contents for this Page

 - Slab Size: Large countertop, bar top and island top slabs require 3 or 4 sets of hands when cast off-site, so labor costs go up.

 - Concrete Treatment: There are too many options to list.
-Common ones are tinting ($), stamping ($), staining/etching ($-$$), polishing ($$), press forming and tinted to produce a wood look ($$),texturing methods ($$) and embedding aggregate, tile or shells ($$).
-Grinding away the top layer of concrete to expose the aggregate within ($$-$$$) is possible too, as is using a router to add a stylish edge ($$-$$$)
+Common ones are tinting, stamping, staining/etching, polishing, press forming and tinted to produce a wood look.
+These are the lowest cost options.
+Texturing methods and embedding aggregate, tile or shells cost a bot more.
+Grinding away the top layer of concrete to expose the aggregate within is possible too, as is using a router to add a stylish edge.
+Each of these options requires more labor, thus is a higher cost.

 - Availability: If you have to go outside your local area to find an experienced concrete countertop contractor, cost will go up due to travel costs.